NAT & PAT Technology

 NAT is so ubiquitous and well-accepted that organizations primarily use private IPv4 addresses inside the entire network.
 Then, they use a small number of public IPv4 addresses on the internet-facing devices and use NAT to translate between the two, as shown in the diagram below.

-an change a packet’s source, destination, or both source and destination IP addresses while it passes through a router or a firewall.
+NAT can change a packet’s source, destination, or both source and destination IP addresses while it passes through a router or a firewall.
 In 99% of implementations, NAT changes only the packet’s source address, which is typically private, with a public IPv4 address.
 This process is referred to as source NAT because only the source IP address is being changed (the destination IP address in the packet is left untouched).

 Static Source NAT